 The power of the state was transferred from the Communist elite to the private citizen.
 People could vote for their public officials and could choose businesses and work individually.
 With the EU looming over the realm, the now-independent countries of Eastern Europe shifted their economic direction away from Moscow and the collapsing Communist state and toward the core industrial countries of Western Europe and the EU.

-Suggestion: Play the video at 2x speed. 😉
+You may want to watch the next video at 2x speed. 🙂

 Let’s take a look at some of the countries in this region of the world!